Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   - manager
   & that employee is added to the database

-  choosing to update an employee role
+  WHEN choosing to update an employee role

   THEN prompted to select :
   an employee to update their new role